Gobd/go-cache/README.md

 # Changes from the original

-Removed Increment, Decrement, Add, GetWithExpiration, Replace, Save, Load, Newfrom.
+Removed Increment, Decrement, Add, GetWithExpiration, Expired, Replace, Save, Load, Newfrom.

 Keys are now interfaces rather than strings.
 These will be internally hashed with code from Ristretto into a uint64.
 Previously the cache map was map[string]interface{}